syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 var excelEngine = excelExport.ExportToExcel (this.dataGrid, exportOption);
 {% endhighlight %}

-SfDataGrid provides you with several properties in `DataGridExcelExportingOption` class to customize the grid while exporting it to excel.
+SfDataGrid provides you with several properties in `DataGridExcelExportingOption` class to customize the grid while exporting it to excel.

 ### Events